Gem726526/React_Ecommerce/README.md

-A react Ecommerce app using functionaly like Shop, Cart, and Authentication using firbase.
+A react Ecommerce app using functionaly like Shop, Cart, and Authentication using firebase.
+It is a non responsivwe site